Have you ever wondered how to calculate cake recipes for odd shaped cake tins?

 I have illustrated this in graphics below.

-- Fill your standard round cake pan with water, right up to the level where your recipe would fill.
-You would only be able to do this if you remember the point at which your cake tin is filled with the cake batter based on your experience of baking the cake previously.
+Note: You will only be able to use this technique this if you remember the point at which your cake tin is filled with the cake batter based on your experience of baking the cake previously.

-- Next, I pour the water into a large measuring cup and note the measurement.
+Pour the water from the cake tin into a large measuring cup and note the measurement.
+In this example it is 800ml.

-- Next I repeat the same process with my odd shaped cake pan, in this example, the dome shaped bowl.
-I fill it up with water up to the level where I want my cake batter to fill up.
+Repeat the same process with your bowl shaped cake tin.
+Fill it with water up to the level where you want my cake batter to fill up.

-- Then, I pour the water into a large measuring cup and note its measurement.
-In this example, the dome-shaped bowl requires 1000 ml batter.
+And then pour the water into a large measuring cup and note its measurement.
+In this example, the bowl requires 1000 ml batter.

 Based on the measures above, here is the formula to calculate the required amount of cake batter for the odd shaped cake pan: